redis/redis-doc/topics/replication.md

 of keys written in DB numbers greater than 63 (but by default Redis instances only have 16 databases).

-Also note that since Redis 4.0 slave writes are only local, and are not propoagated to sub-slaves attached to the instance.
+Also note that since Redis 4.0 slave writes are only local, and are not propagated to sub-slaves attached to the instance.
 Sub slaves instead will always receive the replication stream identical to the one sent by the top-level master to the intermediate slaves.
 So for example in the following setup:

     A ---> B ---> C